 What does the Bible say about the use of non-disclosure agreements in the church today?

-I searched a Bible concordance and was unable to locate any specific reference to a non-disclosure agreement.
-(It is, after all, a fairly modern term.)
+I searched a Bible concordance and could not locate any specific reference to a non-disclosure agreement.
+(It is, after all, a reasonably current term.)

 So, the Bible does not speak specifically about non-disclosure agreements and their use in administrating the church.